-Robb Lindgren is a Learning Scientist and Assistant Professor in the Department of Curriculum & Instruction at UIUC.
+Robb Lindgren is a Learning Scientist and Associate Professor in the Department of Curriculum & Instruction at UIUC.
 He also has affiliate appointments in Educational Psychology, Informatics, and the Beckman Institute.
 Dr. Lindgren’s research examines theories and designs for learning within emerging media platforms (e.g., simulations, virtual environments, mobile devices, video games, augmented and mixed reality, etc.).
 He seeks to understand how digital technologies can be used to construct new identities and generate new perspectives that lead to stronger comprehension of complex ideas, particularly in STEM content areas.
 On the GRASP project Dr. Lindgren oversees the research design and manages the data analysis effort focused on identifying core mechanisms of embodied learning and reasoning in several critical areas of science.

 David Brown is an Associate Professor of Curriculum & Instruction at UIUC and is a co-Investigator on the GRASP Project.
 Dr. Brown’s research focuses on the dynamics of instructional interactions in science.
 This research focus is informed by a complex dynamic systems perspective on the various dynamics involved with instructional interactions, including social, affective, and particularly conceptual dynamics.
 Instructional contexts include classroom instruction, tutoring, and technology assisted instruction.
 A current focus draws on this theoretical perspective in the design of online instructional environments.
 On the GRASP project Dr. Brown brings expertise in student learning of conceptually challenging science ideas to the design of the simulation learning environments and the analysis of data from these learning environments.